-Then, we headed into the church.
+Then, we headed to the church.
 The Pearse Lyons Distillery is magnificent.

 What little sunshine there was on that drizzly Dublin afternoon poured in through the spire and the stained glass windows, making the two copper stills gleam.
 I can only imagine how bright it must be on a sunny day.
 The stills, named Mighty Molly & Little Lizzie, sit upon the former altar, inevitably capturing your attention.
 If whiskey is your religion, then this is a transcendent experience.

 Look more closely at the stained glass, and you’ll see that it is all whiskey-themed.

 These shining copper pot stills, which were manufactured in Kentucky, are so large that they needed to be installed from above while the slate roof was off.
 This makes sense since most churches don’t get huge deliveries, especially not a full distillery setup.

 View this post on Instagram

 After viewing the distilling equipment & getting a brief overview of the distillation process, it was time for a tasting of Pearse Lyons whiskey.

 The ticket for the Pearse Lyons Distillery tour includes a tasting of 3-5 different whiskies depending on which level you purchase.